 Is it necessary to have both heating and cooling, or just cool?

 The first question may seem self-evident, but there are times when you already have some heat and require additional heat.
-Alternatively, you may be considering other heating options in addition to the heat pump.
+Alternatively, you may consider other heating options besides the heat pump.

 How is the weather where you live?